 1) Don’t ignore your issues.
 They won’t solve themselves.
 Seeking help and addressing your problems is the only way forward, even though it can be painful to begin the journey.

-3) Try not to stay in bed or to let your sleep patterns become chaotic.
+3) Avoid staying in bed or letting your sleep patterns become chaotic.
 Insomnia can make depression much worse, and sticking to a regular sleep routine is the best way to avoid this.

 5) It might be tempting to escape into video games or other virtual distractions, but don’t overdo this.
-At best it’s avoidance, but at worst it further isolates you from the outside world, giving your problems a space in which to grow out of proportion.
+At best, it’s avoidance, but at worst, it further isolates you from the outside world, giving your problems a space to grow out of proportion.

 6) Resist the urge to wallow in sad music.
 It might speak to your current mood, but it’s unlikely to do much to lift it.

 7) In the same way, don’t fixate on depressing news and media.
 Bad news sells but gives an unrealistically pessimistic view of the world.

 8) Avoid comparing yourself and your life with other people.
 You’re almost certainly not seeing the reality, and it will only make you feel worse if you come up short.
 That is particularly true on social media, where most people just share the best parts of their lives.

 9) Never feel guilty about your depression.
 It’s an illness with both genetic and environmental roots.
 It’s not your fault; you’re not weak and can’t just snap out of it.

 10) Try not to think too hard about the future, especially if this always leads to catastrophization, where you can only imagine the worst.
 Try and live in the moment whenever something positive is happening.